-In 2004, I read a series of articles about something called the Austrian School of Economics, a group of economists that reject the necessity of the State to guide the economy into prosperity.
-Little did I know how this curious discovery would change his life and become the start of the dominant website for Christians devoted to liberty.
+In 2004, founder Norman Horn read a series of articles about something called the Austrian School of Economics, a group of economists that reject the necessity of the State to guide the economy into prosperity.
+Unbeknownst to him, this discovery would change his life and become the start of the dominant website for Christians devoted to liberty.

 Many Christians have some unfortunate misunderstandings about libertarianism, especially confusing the word libertarian with libertine.
 Make no mistake, there is a world of difference between these two words!
 Economist and philosopher Murray Rothbard wrote an excellent article in 1979 that explains some of these misunderstandings, answering such objections as:

 Theology matters, and so does interpreting the Bible in the best way we know how.
 Christians often object to libertarianism on the basis of Romans 13 or Matthew 22 — that we should “submit to the powers that be” and “Render to Caesar what is Caesar’s.”
-Well, I have written exegeses on each of these passages that show how these Scriptures do not simply mean that we must do whatever the government tells us to do.
-It has been widely circulated on the internet over the past few years, and I hope you will take some time to read the full article, which is divided into two parts: Matthew 4 and 22, and here for the paper on Romans 13.
+Norman Horn’s widely-distributed exegeses on each of the above passages shows how these Scriptures do not simply mean that we must do whatever the state tells us to do.
+Click here for the paper on Matthew 4 and 22, and here for the paper on Romans 13.